sqlite/sqlite/doc/extensible_shell.md

 **.shxopts** either shows or alters extended shell features.
-Presently, this allows shell input parsing to be enhanced as described below or to be reverted to the traditional rule where dot-commands always occupy one line.
+Presently, this allows shell input parsing to be enhanced as described below or to be reverted to the traditional rule where dot-commands always occupy one line and neither dot-commands nor #-prefixed comments may have leading whitespace.

 **.tables** has new options to show only tables, views, or system tables.

 **.vars** is used to create or modify "shell" variables.
 These are key/value pairs which are associated with the shell session rather than a specific database such as .databases would list.
-These variables may be the subject of "edit", "set", "save" and "load" subcommands.
+These variables may be the subject of "edit", "set", "save" and "load" subcommands with effect similar to what they do with the .parameter dot-command.

 **.x** is a general purpose, "run these" command.
 By default, its arguments are treated as shell variable names, values of which are interpreted as